-ERS has determined that the GBP is a cost-sharing multiple employer plan with a special funding situation that is administered in accordance with paragraph 4 of GASB No. 75 which applies to trusts, or equivalent arrangements, that meet the following criteria:
+ERS has determined that the GBP is a cost-sharing multiple employer plan that is administered in accordance with paragraph 3 of GASB No. 74 which applies to trusts, or equivalent arrangements, that meet the following criteria:

-- a) Contributions from employers and Non-Employer Contributing Entities to the OPEB plan and earnings on those contributions are irrevocable, - b) OPEB plan assets are dedicated to providing OPEB benefits to plan members in accordance with the benefit terms, and - c) OPEB plan assets are legally protected from creditors of employers, Non-Employer Contributing Entities, and the OPEB plan administrator.
+- a) Contributions from employers and Non-Employer Contributing Entities to the OPEB plan and earnings on those contributions are irrevocable, - b) OPEB plan assets are dedicated to providing OPEB benefits to plan members in accordance with the benefit terms, and - c) OPEB plan assets are legally protected from creditors of employers, non-employer contributing entities, and the OPEB plan administrator.
 If the plan is a defined benefit OPEB plan, plan assets are also legally protected from creditors of the plan members.

-Therefore, the employers report under paragraphs 21-26, 59-98, 109-115, 138 and 140-142 of GASB No. 75 and references to GASB No. 75 should be interpreted accordingly.
+Therefore, based on the determination of ERS, ERS reports under paragraphs 19 through 36 of GASB No. 74 and references to GASB No. 74 should be interpreted accordingly.